dyxstat/HiCBin/README.md

 conda activate HiCBin_env
 ```

-Normalization method in HiCBin depends on R package 'glmmTMB', which is installed in R:
+Normalization method in HiCBin depends on R package 'glmmTMB'.
+Though the R package can be installed by 'conda install -c conda-forge r-glmmtmb', you will meet one potential warning derived from the dependency version (https://github.com/glmmTMB/glmmTMB/issues/615): 'Error in .Call("FreeADFunObject", ptr, PACKAGE = DLL) : "FreeADFunObject" not available for .Call() for package "glmmTMB"' and we are not sure whether this warning would influence the noramlization results.
+To get rid of this warning, we strongly recommend you to install the source version of package 'glmmTMB' directly in R:

 ```
 # Enter the R
 R
 # Download the R package and you may need to select a CRAN mirror for the installation
 install.packages("glmmTMB", type="source")
 ```

 Finally, you can test the pipeline, and testing result are in test/out/hicbin.log:
 ```
 python ./hicbin.py test test/out